NASA Administrator touts local space industry in WA summit

 “This isn’t a one-time thing,” Cantwell said.
 “This is about exploration for the future.”

-Many of the panelists at the summit stressed the importance of opening the space industry to workers from all sorts of personal and professional backgrounds — responsibility for both the public and private sectors.
+Many of the panelists at the summit stressed the importance of opening the space industry to workers from all sorts of personal and professional backgrounds — a responsibility for both the public and private sectors.

 “Great government actually begets great business,” Smith said.
 “It doesn’t work the other way.
 The only way that you actually have a great society, a dynamic and innovative society, is if you have great government.”